The Weber School

 The Felicia Penzell Weber Jewish Community High School, often referred to as The Weber School, is a coeducational and pluralistic Jewish community high school located in Sandy Springs, Georgia, United States.
 Weber has approximately 350 students, the majority of whom come from The Epstein School, The Davis Academy, Atlanta Jewish Academy, and other private and public schools.

 History

 Formerly named the New Atlanta Jewish Community High School or NAJCHS, the school opened with nineteen students in August, 1997.
 Classes were initially held in the in-town Jewish Community Center before moving to modular units at the Dunwoody campus of the Jewish Community Center.

 In September, 2003, the school was renamed the Doris and Alex Weber Jewish Community High School.

 In 2006, Weber held a dedication for their current facility at the corner of Abernathy and Roswell Road in Sandy Springs.
 Classes were first held in this facility in September, 2006.

-In November, 2014, the school was renamed the Felicia Penzell Weber Jewish Community High School, in honor of school co-founder Felicia Penzell Weber (zl).
+In November, 2014, the school was renamed the Felicia Penzell Weber Jewish Community High School, in honor of school co-founder Felicia Penzell Weber.